Application Modernization on AWS: Main Approaches & Techniques

 - Use infrastructure as code to model and supply resources.

 - Increase observability to improve application performance.

 With AWS, businesses can retain, retire, relocate, re-host, repurchase, re-platform, and refactor their applications and workloads.
 Whether you’re looking to gain portability, modernization, or agility benefits, AWS is a one-stop-shop for this and more.

 Nimble applications are quick to respond to modern business needs.
 From quick-paced mission-critical applications to swift responsiveness to new changes, modernizing your application sets you on the right track to ensure your system behaves the way you want it to, giving users a superior experience.

 Speed is more important than ever, especially with the sharp increase in business demands that put a significant strain on business applications, which is why it’s critical to optimize your applications in every way possible.

-Application modernization helps you build IT systems faster and with high quality.
+AWS application modernization helps you build IT systems faster and with high quality.
 With AWS in mind, engineers have a high-functioning environment that quickly transforms ideas into full-fledged, high-quality systems.
 From starting the build, deploying, running tests, and more, AWS reduces delays while simultaneously improving quality.

 In cloud-native AWS, you can easily address the needs of growth requirements, accessibility, and reliability.
 To top it off, AWS is also one of the most cost-effective resources you can leverage.

-Well-known for its “pay for what you use” models, AWS houses over 160 services that make your application modernization a breeze.
+Well-known for its “pay for what you use” models, AWS houses over 160 services that make your legacy application modernization a breeze.
 You pay for the individual services you actually need instead of having to purchase bundles of services that you may not use in their entirety.
 There are no long-term contracts involved so you can easily pay for what you consume without worrying about hidden costs, effectively reducing the total cost of your application running as well as its support.

-Main Application modernization patterns
+Main Application Modernization Approaches